mauro-idsia/blip/README.md

 ### Dataset format

 The format for the initial dataset has to be the same as the file "child-5000.dat", namely a space-separated file containing:

+    * First line: list of variables names, separated by space;
-* first line, list of variable names
+    * Second line: list of variables cardinalities, separated by space;
-* following lines, discrete value for each variable
+    * Following lines: list of values taken by the variables in each datapoint, separated by space.

 ### Common command line options